Valmar-Holdings/code-style-guide/source/docs/laravel/controllers.md

 ---
 title: Controllers
 description:
 extends: _layouts.documentation
 section: content
+updatedAt: 2022-12-31
 ---
 ## Purpose
 Controllers serve only two purposes:
 1. Process a specific request, handled by a request object (see below).
-1. Return an appropriate response, handled by a response object (see below).
+2. Return an appropriate response, handled by a response object (see below).

 Controllers should contain no business logic.
 Instead, various types of business logic should be extracted out to:

-- form submission processing should be extracted to Form Request objects.
+- ✋ form submission processing should be extracted to Form Request objects.
+Parsing of input should be done in the `process()` method on the Form Request object.
-- JSON responses should be extracted to Resource objects.
+- ✋ JSON responses should be extracted to Resource objects.
-- other business logic should be extracted to Response objects.
+- ✋ other business logic should be extracted to Action (or similar) objects.

 ## Structure

-Controllers should only contain RESTful methods.
+- ✋ Controllers should only contain RESTful methods.
 If additional methods seem to be needed, a new RESTful controller with an appropriate name should be created to satisfy that need.

 ### Single-Method Controllers

-If the controller only has a single method, use `__invoke()`.
+- ✋ If the controller only has a single method, use `__invoke()`.

 ```php
 <?php namespace App\Http\Controllers;